MarioDelgadoSr/MyWarehouseVisualizerDoc/README.md

 ![Screen Shot of Upload Selection](https://github.com/MarioDelgadoSr/MyWarehouseVisualizerDoc/blob/master/img/Upload.png)

-* Select a layout and inventory file to upload.
+* Select a layout and inventory files to upload.
 The filenames must contain the text 'layout' and 'inventory' in their names to distinguish them.
+The files can be dragged-and-dropped onto the page or selected from a file dialog.

 ![Screen Shot of File Selection](https://github.com/MarioDelgadoSr/MyWarehouseVisualizerDoc/blob/master/img/Upload2.png)